Zak-Hussain/psychProbing/README.md

 1. To set up a conda environment, you can use the `environment.yml` file in the root directory of this repository.
 2. **Before running any other code, make sure to run `code/setup.py` to download/generate the necessary data files.
-Please note that to reduce the download size of the representations, we have already subsetted them to their intersection with the psychNorms dataset.**
+Please note that to reduce the download size of the representations, we have already subsetted many of them to their intersection with the psychNorms vocabulary.**
 3. For licensing reasons, you will need to manually download `SWOW-EN18 [80Mb]` from the [Small World of Words](https://smallworldofwords.org/en/project/research), unzip it, and move `SWOW-EN.R100.20180827.csv` into `data/free_assoc/`.
 4. To obtain the representations that we trained ourselves, you will need to run the notebooks in `code/embed_training/`.
-5. The natural order to run the analyses is then: `code/rsa`, `code/rca`, `code/figures`, in the order implied by the numbering within each directory.
+5. You can then run the analyses in the following order: `code/rsa`, `code/rca`, `code/figures`, running the code files in the order implied by the numbering within each directory.

 ### Representations